 - What does your company not do well compared with others in the industry?

 - What are some of the weaknesses you notice among your competitors?

 These questions arise from the emotional side that a business evokes in its audience.
 The emotional response provokes loyalty to a company and needs a deep look when it comes to analyzing your competition.
-You need to understand your unique selling proposition in order to analyze the competition in a way that will be relevant to crafting a marketing strategy that is unique to your brand’s mission and vision.
+You need to understand your unique selling proposition to analyze the competition in a way that will be relevant to crafting a marketing strategy unique to your brand’s mission and vision.

 Determine where your competitors are succeeding and failing.